kumud-ps/Data_Analysis/README.md

 **Key Analysis and Insights:-**

-Customer Retention:Calculated the retention rate of customers who made another purchase within 6 months after their first order.
+**Customer Retention:**Calculated the retention rate of customers who made another purchase within 6 months after their first order.

-Product Correlation:Examined the correlation between product prices and the number of purchases.
+**Product Correlation:**Examined the correlation between product prices and the number of purchases.
 A negative correlation suggests price-sensitive customers.

-Average Orders Per City:Grouped customers by city and calculated the average number of orders per customer.
+**Average Orders Per City:**Grouped customers by city and calculated the average number of orders per customer.

-Revenue Breakdown:Visualized the percentage revenue contribution by different product categories.
+**Revenue Breakdown:**Visualized the percentage revenue contribution by different product categories.